 Establish a work-life balance

-The other major problem is that by bringing your work into your home you are tipping your work life blend in the wrong direction.
-Closure is a big theme among those offering tips to a healthy work-life balance/blend.
+A worry that comes with the decision to work from home, whether full-time or occasionally, is how to separate your work and home.
 The Mental Health Foundation says that if you do happen to take work home with you, you should try to confine it to a certain area of your home and be able to close the door on it.

-These days, work-life blend and balance can seem like an impossible feat with technology making workers accessible around the clock.
-In fact, 94% of working professionals reported working more than 50 hours per week and nearly half said they worked more than 65 hours per week in a Harvard Business School survey.
+Although, these days, work-life blend and balance can seem like an impossible feat with technology making workers accessible around the clock.
+In fact, 51% of workers said they work more hours and aren’t logging off until 8pm, increasing their working week by almost 25%.